June 22, 2017

-That’s why it’s important to think about some basic guidelines to follow.
+That’s why it’s important to think about, and follow, some basic guidelines.

-In a presentation to a full house attending Tout le Monde UX, Phillipe Beaudoin and Masha Krol, from ElementAI presented “The 10 Commandments of AI” focused on UX, discussing that AI projects need to be designed with “AI first” in mind.
-They’re part of a research lab focused on incubating projects with the goal of “AI as a service.”
+In a presentation to a full house at Tout le Monde UX, Phillipe Beaudoin and Masha Krol, from ElementAI presented “The 10 Commandments of AI.”
+With a focus on UX, they made the case that AI projects should to be designed with an “AI first” philosophy.
+Beaudoin and Krol are part of a research lab that incubates projects with the goal of “AI as a service.”

-They said deep learning AI requires that the artificial intelligence be integral to the design right from the beginning – never an afterthought, explained Beaudoin to a full-house audience.
-“That would be AI-second,” he explained, meaning designers would have to reverse engineer AI into the project afterward, which really doesn’t work.
+Beaudoin and Krol said that deep learning artificial intelligence requires that the AI be integral to the design right from the beginning.
+“Never an afterthought,” explained Beaudoin, “that would be AI-second.”
+With AI-second, designers would have to reverse engineer AI into the project afterward, which really doesn’t work.
 When asked what the difference between a good AI and an algorithm is, the duo responded, that for the user, they didn’t really see a difference.

 1. Discussion over direction